 Looking at the alumni giving statistics above provides institutions with some valuable insights.
 It’s important to understand this data and how it relates to your alumni engagement strategy.

-To attract more donors, institutions should be using the right alumni engagement platform.
+To attract more donors, institutions should be using the right alumni engagement software platform.
 This platform should provide easily-accessible online benefits.
 As an institution, you should also make the most of this tool to share valuable content, attract attendees for events, and ensure that the overall mission of your institution is made clear.

 This will give alumni members more reason to show their support.